-As students, you should on your own part display diligence, discipline and dedication to your studies.
-Ensure that you attend all classes, most of which will now be online because of the pandemic period, and also participate in all activities by paying attention to the lecturers, completing all assignments and engaging in sufficient self-study.
-Ensure that you take care of your health by eating healthy food, exercising regularly, participating in extra-curricular activities and getting adequate rest.
+As students, you should on your own part display diligence, discipline, and dedication to your studies.
+Ensure that you attend all classes, most of which will now be online because of the pandemic period.
+As we move away from the pandemic period, your classes will move to a face-to-face or hybrid mode.
+Participate in all activities by paying attention to the lecturers, completing all assignments, and engaging in sufficient self-study.

+Ensure that you take care of your health by eating healthy food, exercising regularly, participating in extra-curricular activities, and getting adequate rest.
 In addition, observe all the necessary recommended COVID-19 health precautions including washing your hands regularly, maintaining a social distance and wearing your masks.
+We are not out of the woods yet.
 Manage your time very wisely.
-I urge you to work along with your lecturers, technicians and others, all of whom are here to help you, to ensure that you succeed.
-Make sure at all times that you are motivated to do your work and seek assistance promptly from the relevant authorities, if you are faced with any challenges or problems.
+I urge you to work along with your lecturers, technicians, and others, all of whom are here to help you, to ensure that you succeed.
+Always make sure that you are motivated to do your work and seek assistance promptly from the relevant authorities, if you are faced with any challenges or problems.
 The twenty-first century is full of opportunities so be well prepared to grasp them.
 Your entry or re-entry into the Faculty of Engineering to further your knowledge is an indication of your preparedness to take up the challenge.
 My colleagues and I wish you great success and look forward to celebrating with you at your graduation.
 Thanks a lot for choosing us for your postgraduate study.

-Edwin Ikenna Ekwue B.Eng.
-(Nigeria), MSc, PhD (Cranfield, UK), MASABE PROFESSOR AND DEAN, FACULTY OF ENGINEERING
+Edwin Ikenna Ekwue

+B.Eng.
+(Nigeria), MSc, PhD (Cranfield, UK), MASABE, FlAgrE (UK) PROFESSOR AND DEAN, FACULTY OF ENGINEERING